ADA compliance is a buzzword right now, the American's with Disabilities Act dictates that your website be accessible to those with disabilities.

 If you're designing with tiny 9px font sizes, in shades of the lightest gray, your doing it wrong from the start.

 A 100% Lighthouse score is only the start, but its a great base line.
 You should reference the W3C Guidelines on accessibility to continue to make improvements.
-Ultimately, accessibility relies strongly on thoroughly semantic DOM structure and UI, if you've been designing or developing websites however you saw fit, now is the time to start changing those bad habits.
+Ultimately, accessibility relies strongly on thoroughly semantic DOM structure and UI and is not merely code tweaking, if you've been designing or developing websites however you saw fit, now is the time to start changing those bad habits.